Warglaive/Fontys_deliverables_spienzer/Analysis_artefacts/user_groups/user_groups.md

 # Actual User Groups for Analytics-Driven SEO & SEA Optimization Project

+- Each user group is considered to be in the age range from 18 to 80 years old and to be technically literate.

 ## Website Owners and Administrators
 - Primary beneficiaries interested in website optimization for better search engine visibility.